Netflix/atlas/CONTRIBUTING.md

 $ project/sbt test
 ```

-There is also a makeful included that runs SBT with some convenient targets.
+There is also a makefile included that runs SBT with some convenient targets.
-To reproduce the validation done for PR builds locally including verification of
+To reproduce the validation done for PR builds locally, including verification of
 [license headers](#license-headers) and [formatting](#scalafmt), just run:

 ```
 $ make
 ```

-For making changes you are welcome to use whatever editor you are comfortable with.
+For making changes, you are welcome to use whatever editor you are comfortable with.
 Most
 current developers on the project use Intellij IDEA.

 ### License Headers